tkknight/iris/docs/src/userguide/index.rst

 User Guide
 ==========

 If you are reading this user guide for the first time it is strongly recommended that you read the user guide fully before experimenting with your own data files.

-Much of the content has supplementary links to the reference documentation; you will not need to follow these links in order to understand the guide but they may serve as a useful reference for future exploration.
+Much of the content has supplementary links to the reference documentation;
+you will not need to follow these links in order to understand the guide but they may serve as a useful reference for future exploration.

 .. only:: html

-   Since later pages depend on earlier ones, try reading this user guide sequentially using the ``next`` and ``previous`` links.
+   Since later pages depend on earlier ones, try reading this user guide sequentially using the ``next`` and ``previous`` links at the bottom of each page.

 .. toctree::